There is evidence to show that having a doula can mean:

 What is Shared Care?

-Basically, the client will get two doulas for the price of one!
 In a shared care situation, both Sophy & I will attend an initial meeting/call (or arrange another as soon as possible) so that the client will meet both of us as soon as possible, before deciding whether to hire us.